 Take your bedroom, for example.
-Sure, you want to transform your bare space to reflect your personal aesthetic; however, there are some essentials you need to purchase first to turn your bedroom into a dreamy oasis like the Katie Hodges-designed room above.
+Sure, you want to transform your bare space to reflect your personal aesthetic; however, there are some essentials you need to purchase first to turn your bedroom into a dreamy oasis.

 You can only sleep on an air mattress—or worse, a hardwood floor—for so long until it becomes annoying.
 While you (understandably) may not have a mattress the day you move in, it’s important to put a cozy mattress at the top of your wish list.

-“The bed is the focal point of the bedroom and the mattress is the foundation for your entire sleep experience,” says Ariel Kaye, founder and CEO of Parachute.
+“The bed is the focal point of the bedroom and the mattress is the foundation for your entire sleep experience,” Kaye says.
 “Finding a mattress that is comfortable, restorative, and luxurious is crucial.”